rohan-varma/rohan-varma.github.io/reads.md

 ---

 I maintain a list of my favorite reads, as well as my current reading list.
-If the book has a clickable link, that mean's I've read it and the link will take you to a summary and my thoughts about the book.

 2017 Reading List